-In the video above, the left side of your screen is coated with Radiant.
-The right side is uncoated.
-Notice how the water on the right side kind of lingers, while the water on the left side sheets right off.
-This is the hydrophobic properties of Radiant in action.
-It creates a super-slick surface that nothing wants to stick to.
-It provides 3-4 months of protection without all of the wax-on, wax-off hassle.
+In the video above we show the hydrophobic properties of Radiant in action.
+It creates a super-slick surface that nothing wants to stick to, please it can provide months of protection without all of the "wax-on, wax-off" hassle.

 When and how often should I apply a wax or ceramic?

-Durability and protection time are really where ceramics shine (pardon the pun).
+Durability and length of protection are really where ceramics shine (pardon the pun).
 It can depend on the type of coating you choose & the conditions your car or truck lives in, but we typically see 3-4 months of protection from a coating like Radiant!
 That’s more than double the amount of time when compared to a wax.
-Some coatings even boast years of paint protection, but those tend to be more difficult to apply and we'd suggest consulting a professional if you choose this route.
+Some coatings even boast years of paint protection, but those can be a little more difficult to apply and we'd suggest consulting a professional if you choose this route.

 For some, it might boil down to the simplest question: Which is better?
 Well, it’s honestly up to personal preference.
 When we get asked, our first response is typically "How is the car is used?"